ElektraInitiative/PermaplanT/.github/PULL_REQUEST_TEMPLATE.md

 These points need to be fulfilled for every PR.
 -->

+- [ ] The PR is rebased with current master
 - [ ] I added a line to [changelog.md](/doc/changelog.md)
-- [ ] The PR is rebased with current master.
-- [ ] Details of what you changed are in commit messages.
+- [ ] Details of what I changed are in the commit messages
-- [ ] References to issues, e.g. `close #X`, are in the commit messages and changelog.
+- [ ] References to issues, e.g. `close #X`, are in the commit messages and changelog
-- [ ] The buildserver is happy.
+- [ ] The buildserver is happy

 <!--
 If you have any troubles fulfilling these criteria, please write about the trouble as comment in the PR.